 Some movers will transport plants on local moves, but they’re generally prohibited on interstate relocations.

-Plants and soil can harbor harmful insects, eggs, and larvae that can infest the van and your items.
+Live plants and soil can harbor harmful insects, eggs, and larvae that can infest the van and your items.

-Not sure who to hire?
+Who should I hire?
 Pick from the best interstate moving companies.

-Movers won’t transport pets either.
+Movers won’t transport pets, either.